Why get outside in the bitter cold?

 For a close up of creatures in nature, get hold of a high powered monocular like this one.

-For kids, inspiration for outdoor play and adventure regardless of weather: rainorshinemamma.com
+- For kids, the inspiration for outdoor play and adventure regardless of weather: rainorshinemamma.com